charlie-foxtrot0802/MSES602/README.md

 Vagrant commands:

-# This creates a vagrant file in directory I created.
+**This creates a vagrant file in directory I created.**

     vagrant init alvistack/ubuntu-20.04

-# This downloaded and launched my VM using virtualbox.
+**This downloaded and launched my VM using virtualbox.**

     vagrant up

-# Checksum automatically performed by vagrant for Ubuntu image.
+**Checksum automatically performed by vagrant for Ubuntu image.**

-Part 3: Git Hub
+**Part 3: Git Hub**

 I first created a new project on my GitHub titled "MSES602" as instructed.
 From there I also logged into my GitHub on MS Visual studio code.
 With logging into and linking my GitHub with my VS Code I was able to see all my projects there.
 Traditionally I have done the following:

-Git Clone via SSH keys:
+**Git Clone via SSH keys:**

 1).
 Generate keys on my Linux OS/VM and then I would then include that key in my GitHub account.

 2).
 I would make a project structure on my Linux OS and then when I wanted to clone my repository I would perform the following command:

     git clone <SSH link>

-Git Clone via HTTP:
+**Git Clone via HTTP:**

-1).
 This can also be performed by command line:

     git clone <HTTP link>

-2).
-Use login and password to perform git clone.
+2) Use login and password to perform git clone.

-With the clone being automated for GitHub integration into VS Studio Code I was mostly set.
+3) With the clone being automated for GitHub integration into VS Studio Code I was mostly set.
 I navigated to my project/repository for this course.
 I created this README and then pushed to the GitHub repository.
 This is the command:

         git push --set-upstream origin week1

-Once my local git instance and GitHub were in the same state I created a branch called "week1", and this is the command I used:
+4) Once my local git instance and GitHub were in the same state I created a branch called "week1", and this is the command I used:

         git checkout -b week1

+5) Checking status of local git repository to observe any changes:

+        git status -v ( or -vv or no option)